bkidwell/music-stream-vote/README.txt

 == To do ==

-* Create signal file from WordPress to cause IRC bot to restart itself.
 * Create WordPress display code for widgets or shortcodes to display vote/play tallies.
 * Cleanup data model
 * Implement WordPress code to create/update data model in database